Ronald Acuña Jr. Player Props: Braves vs. Brewers

 - The 8.6 strikeouts per nine innings compiled by the Brewers pitching staff ranks 17th in MLB.

-- The Brewers have the eighth-ranked team ERA among all MLB pitching staffs (3.89).
+- The Brewers have a 3.96 team ERA that ranks 10th across all MLB pitching staffs.

-- The righty's most recent time out came on Saturday against the Atlanta Braves, when he tossed six innings, surrendering three earned runs while allowing six hits.
+- His last appearance came on Sunday against the Atlanta Braves, when the right-hander went six innings, surrendering one earned run while giving up three hits.

-- In 13 games this season, the 30-year-old has an ERA of 3.86, with 7 strikeouts per nine innings.
-Opponents are hitting .291 against him.
+- The 32-year-old has a 3.75 ERA and 6.2 strikeouts per nine innings across 10 games this season, while allowing a batting average of .230 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.